Wanna travel? Put an Explorer Chick Gift Card on Your Wish List!

 3. Check the weather

 Make sure you plan for sudden changes in temperature or precipitation.
-Even if What the Forecast?!! is proclaiming, “Bright and balmy all day, bitches!” you should still bring a few extra layers that protect against surprises.
+Even if the weatherman is proclaiming, “Bright and balmy all day, bitches!” you should still bring a few extra layers that protect against surprises.
 Remember, hypothermia is real, dangerous, and misunderstood — it can strike in relatively warm environments.
 Hypothermia (in case you don’t know) is rapid cooling of the body.
 This means it can be triggered by cold, wet, or a combination of both.
 You don’t want to mess with on any of your outdoor adventures, but definitely not alone.

 Time to finally earn that orienteering badge!
 This is one skill you will be happy to know (and hey, show off a bit).
 Let’s say you’re two miles off your route and can’t get a signal on your phone, then what?
 Knowing even the basics of orienteering can help you out of a potentially dangerous situation.
 Try to get a physical map of the trial that you plan on hiking, or print off a copy and bring it with you.
 Even if you like to wander, you should be able to know where you are on a map.